Horsham, Victoria: Sport

 Sport and fitness are popular pastimes in Horsham.
 The Horsham Aquatic Centre contains an indoor and outdoor pool, gym, kiosk and child care centre, owned by the Horsham Rural City Council and operated by the YMCA.
 Horsham has an outdoor velodrome, indoor squash centre and basketball stadium.
 The City Oval located between Baker St and Hocking St next to the botanical gardens hosts a variety of football games and cricket matches.
 Cricket and tennis are the most popular summer sports in Horsham.

 The Wimmera Regional Sports Assembly Inc. is a volunteer based organisation established to support the growth, development and promotion of sport and recreation at the grass roots level.

 The assembly provides a vital link between local clubs and state and national bodies.
 It has formed a solid partnership with Sport and Recreation Victoria and other strategic partners (including VicHealth, Local Government, and health agencies) to provide a quality service for Wimmera sports clubs and associations which encompasses the needs and priorities of the region.

-The assembly office is at 22B Pynsent Street in Horsham and staff can readily provide information and support on a variety of sports related topics.
-Staff have a wide range of both experience and knowledge and would be pleased to assist wherever possible.
+The assembly office in Horsham provides information and support on a variety of sports related topics.

 Local sporting organisations include the Horsham Angling Club, the Horsham Badminton Association, the Horsham Hornets Basketball Club, Wimmera Kart Racing Club, Natimuk and District Gymnastics Club, Horsham Little Athletics Centre, Horsham Motor Sports Club, the Horsham Panthers Rugby League Club, the Horsham Volleyball Association, the Horsham Golf Club and the Drung Golf Club.

 Other sports active in Horsham include: carpet bowls, hunting, karate, lawn bowls, netball, pistol shooting, rowing, smallbore rifle shooting, soccer, squash, swimming, table tennis, tennis, and water skiing.